Azure/avdaccelerator/workload/docs/getting-started-baseline.md

 ### Subscription requirements

 - Access to the AVD Azure subscription with owner permissions.
-- The [Microsoft.DesktopVirtualization](https://docs.microsoft.com/azure/virtual-desktop/create-host-pools-azure-marketplace?tabs=azure-portal#final-requirements) resource provider must be registered in the subscription to be used for deployment.
+- The following resource provider must be registered in the subscription to be used for deployment:
+  - Microsoft.DesktopVirtualization
+  - Microsoft.Compute (When deploying Zero Trust the feature [EncryptionAtHost](https://learn.microsoft.com/azure/virtual-machines/disks-enable-host-based-encryption-portal?tabs=azure-powershell) will need to be registered)
+  - Microsoft.Network
+  - Microsoft.Storage

 ## Planning